NBISweden/IgDiscover-legacy/doc/guide.rst

 * The forward primer sequence.
 This is optional.
 * A random barcode (molecular identifier).
 This is optional.
-Set the configuration option ``barcode_length`` to 0 if you don’t have random barcodes or if you don’t want the program to use them.
+Set the configuration option ``barcode_length_5p`` to 0 if you don’t have random barcodes or if you don’t want the program to use them.
-* A run of G nucleotides.
+* Optionally, a run of G nucleotides.
 This is an artifact of the RACE protocol (Rapid amplification of cDNA ends).
+If you have this, set ``race_g`` to ``true`` in the configuration file.
 * 5' UTR
 * Leader
 * Re-arranged V, D and J gene sequences for heavy chains; only V and J for light chains
+* An optional random barcode.
+Set the configuration option ``barcode_length_3p`` to the length of this barcode.
+You can currently not have both a 5' and a 3' barcode.
 * The reverse primer.
 This is optional.

 We use IgBLAST to detect the location of the V, D, J genes (run as part of the